suramrit/suramritLearnsGo/README.md

 Having a self-proclaimed proficiency in distributed systems, I will take a look at:

-	+ Concurrency -- concurrency.go
+	+ Concurrency --
+		+ concurrency.go,
+		+ websiteRacer: Use channels, go routines to race between 2 different urls for the fastest responses.
+No blocking, No Delays.
 	+ Channels -- channels.go, fan_in_channel.go, fan_out_channel.go

 Hopefully this is when things will start to get exciting and I can actually see the power of golang firsthand.

 Now that we are familiar with a lot of workings of golang.
 I will head off to an altogether new direction.
 However, to the keen learner, I recommend going over topics like error handling, documentation and testing in golang.
 I, however, would not be covering them in this repository.

 So, with the still elusive technical interviews in mind, I will will work on Computer Science fundamentals for data structures and algorithms:

 	+ sorting algos - quicksort.go,
-	+ linked lists - Singly / Doubly Linked
+	+ linked lists - Singly / Doubly Linked : ToDo
-	+ FIFO Queue
+	+ FIFO Queue : ToDo
-	+ LIFO Stack
+	+ LIFO Stack : ToDo
-	+ Binary Trees
+	+ Binary Trees: ToDo
-	+ Binary Heaps / Priority Queues
+	+ Binary Heaps / Priority Queues: ToDo
 	+ Hash Map/Sets and their types
 	+ BFS / DFS
+		+	package readhtml - a package that  provides methods to parses a standard HTML doc and used DFS to find link elements in the page
-	+ String Manipulations
+	+ String Manipulations: ToDo
-	+ Dynamic Programming
+	+ Dynamic Programming: ToDo

-Mixing in some solutions to common LeetCode problems.
+and then probably mixing in some solutions to common LeetCode problems.

-	+
-	+

 Eventually and hopefully, I will also be designing and making some web services written in golang.(Update: Considering the significant size this repo has taken, I will use a separate repo for this purpose, but the foundations for that would be laid here)

-Feel free to use this code to learn if you are a student, complying with the rules and regulations of your school and class.
+Feel free to use this code to learn if you are new to golang, complying with the rules and regulations of your school and class or organization.

-If you are a professional who is copying my code, dont know why you would do that but I wish you all the best!

 Feel free to @ me: linkedin.com/in/suramrit